Glatzli/model_comparison_codes/README.md

 	-> calc slope angle with numpy and aspect with xDEM due to strange errors (ValueError: Surface fit and rugosity require the same X and Y resolution ((0.013980000000000005, 0.009879999999999977) was given).
  	This was required by: ['slope'].)
-		xDEM: created .tif file from topography data with rioxarray, added WGS84 projection attribute. right?

-  	-> works for AROME & ICON data
-     	calculate angle (numpy) & aspect ratio (xDEM)

-  	- WRF: what would be better to take as var for model topography? terrain height hgt or geometric height z for consistency with other models?! ~ 20m difference for ibk gridpoint or woergl gridpoint...
+  	- WRF: took geometric height as topo (multiple levels at one one point, terrain height is only 2D) ~ 20m difference for ibk gridpoint or woergl gridpoint...

 - maybe subset all models to have smaller datafiles?
    AROME: in read in routine, works quite fine!